textX/textX/docs/grammar.md

             'end'
         ;

-    In this example we have nested expressions built with the `Let` rule.
+    In this example we have nested expressions built with indirectly recurssive `Let` rule.
 The problem is that the `ID` rule from `Expression` will match keyword `end` and thus will consume end of `Let` rule, so the parser will hit EOF without completing any `Let` rules.
-To fix this, we can specify that `ID` will match any identifier except keywords `let` and `end` like this:
+To fix this, we can specify that `ID` will match any identifier except keywords `let` and `end` like
+    this:

         Expression: Let | MyID | NUMBER;
         Let: